distracteddreamer/papertrail/_posts/2019-07-17-Federated-Farming-Model.md

 ![png]({{ site.baseurl }}/assets/Federated_Farming-Model/loss1.png)

+![png]({{ site.baseurl }}/assets/Federated_Farming-Model/acc_plots.png)

 But then I realised I didn't take into account that the curve would be a lot noiser between rounds.
 Since typically you plot validation metrics after each epoch rather each mini-batch update I was expecting a smoother curve and misinterpreted the lack of change for several rounds as convergence.

-![png]({{ site.baseurl }}/assets/Federated_Farming-Model/acc_plots.png)

-I tried another model where I decayed the learning rate so that after $n$ rounds it was $\alpha_0 \times 0.999^n$.
+So I tried another model where I decayed the learning rate so that after $n$ rounds it was $\alpha_0 \times 0.999^n$.
 The accuracy improves for a lot longer, starting to converge as the loss curve shows signs of overfitting.

 ![png]({{ site.baseurl }}/assets/Federated_Farming-Model/acc2.png)